robotlovesyou/tell/README.md

 The til compiler (tilc) outputs JSON as an intermediate representation.
 Those wishing to create a new generator can simply parse the intermediate representation and generate code using the language of their choice.
 Alternatively the provided libtil and libgen libraries can be utilised to create generators using C++.
+Additionally the simple RPC pattern makes the development of new generators quite easy.

 ## Status